phoenixframework/phoenix_live_view/guides/server/security-model.md

 a regular page navigation will happen and a brand new socket connection will be established.

-As previously mentioned, LiveViews require their own security checks, so we use `pipe_through` above to protect the regular routes (get, post, etc.) and LiveViews run their own checks in the `mount` callback.
+It is worth remembering that LiveViews require their own security checks, so we use `pipe_through` above to protect the regular routes (get, post, etc.) and LiveViews run their own checks in the `mount` callback or by using `Phoenix.LiveView.on_mount/1` hooks.
-(or using `Phoenix.LiveView.on_mount/1` hooks).

 Since we group LiveViews into `live_session`s, this is also the perfect place to define shared security checks.
 Let's look at the available strategies next.